Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ipswich - Central has 53 active public transport stops, offering a mix of train and bus services.
-These stops are served by 65 individual routes, facilitating 3,985 weekly passenger trips in total.
-Transport accessibility is rated as good, with residents located an average of 254 meters from the nearest stop.
+The transport analysis indicates that Ipswich - Central has 53 active transport stops, offering a mix of train and bus services.
+These stops are served by 65 individual routes, collectively facilitating 3,985 weekly passenger trips.
+The report rates transport accessibility as good, with residents typically residing 254 meters from the nearest stop.

 Service frequency averages 569 trips per day across all routes, equating to approximately 75 weekly trips per individual stop.